bitburner-official/bitburner-src/markdown/bitburner.hackingformulas.growpercent.md

 ## HackingFormulas.growPercent() method

 Calculate the percent a server would grow to.
 Not exact due to limitations of mathematics.
-(Ex: 3.0 would would grow the server to 300% of its current value.)
+(Ex: 3.0 would grow the server to 300% of its current value.)

 **Signature:**